schueppert/battlecode19/README.md

 Mavericks is a version of Battlecode 2019 ewpecially desighed for High Schools.
 Features inculude:

-  * Easy setup with pre-configured project settings for the free IntelliJ IDEA
+  * Easy setup with pre-configured project settings for the free IntelliJ IDEA, PyCharm, and WebStorm IDEs
   * Supports progreamming in Javascript, Python and Java
   * Inrtegrated Clairvoyance viewer
   * Added Bank game feature which teaches basic micro-economics